mgoplerud/vglmer/cran-comments.md

 ## Resubmission

-This is a patch on vglmer 1.0.0 to address issues noted on CRAN.
-In this version I have:
+This is a patch on vglmer 1.0.1 to address issues bug fix noted in `NEWS.md`.

-- Resolved the `clang` warning about `&`
-- Added links to the corresponding GitHub repo to `DESCRIPTION`

 ## R CMD check results